Skip to main content

 Offline Mode

 The following options are specific to the SDK's offline mode.
-In offline mode, there are two ways the Proxy can get the required feature flag evaluation data for the underlying SDKs.
+In offline mode, there are two ways the Proxy can provide the underlying SDKs with the data required for feature flag evaluation.

 • Polling a cache: The Proxy can poll a cache for feature flag changes.
-It can use the same cache that an online Proxy instance writes.
+It can use a shared cache that an online Proxy instance writes to.
 More about the cache option.

-• Watching / polling a file: The Proxy can watch or poll for modifications in a file that contains the evaluation data of feature flags.
+• Watching / polling a file: The Proxy can watch or poll for modifications in a file that contains data for feature flag evaluation.
 For watching, the Proxy uses the fsnotify library.

 OptionDefaultDescription